SolipsisAI/lagos/README.md

 ## (Recommended) Docker

-To use the docker setup, you need to have a `docker/.env` setup with the `MODELS_DIR` set to the location of the models.
+To use the docker setup, you need to have a `.env` setup with the `MODELS_DIR` set to the location of the models.

 Example: